Skip to main content

 • Check config file is saved correctly

-Claude says I don't have access to WHMCS
+Your AI client says it doesn't have access to WHMCS

 • Check addon is activated in WHMCS